Characters of Dragon Age: Inquisition: Corypheus

 The main antagonist in Inquisition, Corypheus is one of the original Magisters Sidereal: magic-wielding magisters from the Tevinter Imperium in ancient times, said to have broken into the Maker's Golden City long ago to claim it for their own selfish, power-hungry reasons.
 In spite of his defeat by Hawke in the Dragon Age II DLC Legacy, his soul is capable of transferring to another Blight-tainted body upon death; this includes any Grey Warden in his immediate vicinity.

 By the events of Inquisition, Corypheus is known as the "Elder One" to his followers.
 He sets into motion a plan to tear open the Fade and become a god by using magic that he obtained from a powerful orb-shaped elven artifact.
 Due to the Inquisitor's unexpected interruption while he was making preparations to sacrifice Divine Justinia V as part of a ritual, the magic Corypheus desired was passed to them instead.
 After a long and arduous war, which involved the restored Inquisition recruiting allies and key agents all across Thedas, resolving the Orlesian Civil War, and obtaining forgotten magic from the elven goddess Mythal, the Inquisitor was able to finally end Corypheus by killing him with the power he craved, destroying the orb in the process.
-The ending of Inquisition reveals that the orb belonged to an individual known as Fen'Harel, who used Corypheus to unlock its destructive power.
+The ending of Inquisition reveals that the orb belonged to an individual known as Fen'Harel, who helped the Inquisition as Solas, who used Corypheus to unlock its destructive power.